idwise/idwise-android-sdk-documentation/README.md

 }
 ```
 - Add the following dependency inside your `dependencies` section: `implementation 'com.idwise:android-sdk:VERSION_NUMBER'`
-  For example, to use **v5.0.2** of our SDK, you would do the following:
+  For example, to use **vx.y.z** of our SDK, you would do the following:
 ```
 dependencies {
 	...
-	implementation 'com.idwise:android-sdk:5.0.2'
+	implementation 'com.idwise:android-sdk:x.y.z'
 }
 ```
 - Change your `minSdkVersion` to **19** or higher